adrian-moisa/visual-school/README.md

 ## This course is perfect for you if you:
 - Desire to start learning programming and Javascript in particular.
 - Don't have any previous programming experience.
+- Don't want to be bored to death with soul crushing lectures on sorting algorithms.
 - Dislike reading books and waiting forever without understanding how the big picture works.
 - Want to study in your own rythm without feeling pressure from a professor.
 - Have limited time available for study.